Las Cuatro Milpas: A Barrio Logan Institution

 The best way of describing the food at Las Cuatro Milpas is simply homemade.
 Everything you order tastes like a relative cooked it in their own kitchen: It is a familiar taste, yet it feels ideal, what Mexican food should taste like.

-While a lot of things might change around “La Logan,” Las Cuatro Milpas will always be the spot for the most authentic Mexican fare in San Diego.
+While a lot of things might change around “La Logan,” Las Cuatro Milpas will always be the place for the most authentic Mexican fare in San Diego.